fernandod1/Instagram-downloader/README.md

-I've forked this one from the original developer whith whom I collaborated on the original Instagram Downloader: https://github.com/fernandod1/Instagram-downloader and am working on an enhanced version: see beta.py in this repo.
+I've forked this one from the original developer whith whom I collaborated on the original Instagram Downloader: https://github.com/fernandod1/Instagram-downloader and am working on an enhanced version.

 # Goals & Ideas:
 Create a color coded menu & banner & have progress printed to the screen.